mckayjalex/sort-a-meal/README.md

 ## Description

 Sort a meal's concept came together by merging a few ideas.
 First, we needed to use two APIs for the project which were free to access.
 This provided us with a few ideas including access to locations and restaurant data through Google APIs.
 Another part of the idea came from some baby name apps that use a 'Tinder-like' swipe function to sort through potential baby names.
-This got us discussing how hard it is to make a decision when ordering meal on apps such as Uber Eats, which lead us to the final idea of Sort a Meal
+This got us discussing how hard it is to decide when ordering meal on apps such as Uber Eats, which lead us to the final idea of Sort a Meal

 ### Elevator pitch